svfodekar/api-redirector-feedback/How To Use.md

 # 🌟 Redirect to Local Server Chrome Extension 🌟

-This extension empowers backend developers to seamlessly redirect API requests from a live frontend to their local backend development server.
-It simplifies debugging and testing frontend/backend features with a local backend, making the development process faster and more efficient! 🚀
+This is a powerful Chrome extension designed to simplify the workflow for developers working with live frontend applications and local backend servers.
+By enabling seamless redirection of API requests from the live frontend to your local server.

+With this extension, developers can bypass the need for tools like Postman and Insomnia to test and debug API requests.
+Instead, you can test, debug, and integrate local backend server directly within your browser while maintaining the full functionality of a live frontend. 🚀

 ---